limads/drafts/README.md

 # Drafts

-A self-contained document preparation system.

 Drafts is an editor for technical writing that leverages the [Typst](https://typst.app/docs/reference/) typesetting system.

 ## Features

 - A lightweight editing experience with syntax highlighting and document navigation

-- Lightning-fast PDF preview and export
+- Lightning-fast PDF preview and export (thanks to the newly open sourced [Typst compiler](https://github.com/typst/typst).

 - Menu-based interactions for common tasks (math symbol input, document formatting)

+- Provides a few generic templates to help you get started.

 # Installation